Logistics Volunteers and Science Activity Volunteers must both complete the following:

-- Read and understand the background information about your assigned science activity (click here to access the SignUp Genius website).
-The columns in this spreadsheet provide information about the hazards of your activity and sources of background information about your activity.
+- Read and understand the background information about your assigned science activity (click here to access the SignUp Genius website) at the on-line Science Carnival Activity website.
 Be sure to read any materials related to your activity well in advance of the Science Carnival and send any questions to Prof. Hampton.

 - Review the hazards associated with your science activity and read the MSDS forms for chemicals that will be used in your science activity.